malone5/survivordash/README.md

 # DevNotes: Find a way to to break down and indivisual challenge

 # DevLog: Lets start by only caring about challenge wins and voting blocks.
-# Look at is you win challenges, how many people participated, and what side of the vote were you on.
+# Look at: you win challenges, how many people participated, and what side of the vote were you on.

+# Dev Note: have a .sql fiel that create the tables we need.